 Meeting rules: 7 habits that make you the person people want in the room

+You join a meeting titled “Sync.”
 Twenty minutes go by.
 People share updates.
-A couple tangents happen.
+A couple of tangents happen.
 Everyone is vaguely polite.
+Then someone asks the question that should have been asked at minute one:

 “Wait — what are we trying to decide here?”

-Seven meeting rules you can use even if you’re not the boss:
+Crisp meetings prevent that slow-motion failure.
+Seven rules you can use even when you’re not the boss.

-Rule 1) State the outcome in one sentence
+1. State the outcome in one sentence

 If you can’t say the outcome, you don’t have a meeting.
+You have a calendar-shaped anxiety blob.

 Good outcomes: